JOP - Java Optimized Processor

 Footnotes:

-2The Java JDK still comes without the javax.comm package and getting this optional package correct installed is not that easy - Blame Sun.
+3The Java JDK still comes without the javax.comm package and getting this optional package correctly installed is not that easy.

-4Eclipse can't use path variables for external .jar files - annoying
+7Eclipse can't use path variables for external .jar files.

-5These are not real functions and are substituted by special bytecodes on application building with JOPiter.
+8These are not real functions and are substituted by special bytecodes on application building with JOPizer.

 Copyright © 2000-2007, Martin Schoeberl